Modern Solutions Need To Communicate With Each Other

 Trust And Verify

-The good and bad of a process is that automation is a multiplier of the results.
-Thus, automating a valuable process can quickly add a significant amount of value.
-On the other hand, a process that contains errors will multiply those errors.
-It is rare to see an integration run flawlessly the first time.
-Whether the process has flaws or the data itself, integration shines a spotlight on those flaws.
-A successful integration requires the implementors to understand the impact of the data they are working with and test accordingly.
+Therefore, successful integration requires the implementors to understand the impact of the data they are working with and test accordingly.
 This requirement is even more critical with less stable approaches, such as scraping data from a site.
-Numerous iterations will be required, and research afterward to ensure that the source and resulting data are exactly as expected.
+Numerous iterations will be required, and research afterward to ensure that the source and resulting data are precisely as expected.
 Even a slight variance in the results (or the source can render the entire process (and, thus, the solution) ineffective or, worse, cause data corruption.